Openclutch/AHPP-LFS-AI/AHPP_AI/Routes/README.md

-Routes dropped here are copied to the build output so they can be loaded by the AI at runtime.
+Routes are stored per track/layout under `Routes/{track}/{layout}`.
+Recordings for the current track are copied to the build output so they can be loaded by the AI at runtime.

-Add your recorded route `.json` files to this directory and rebuild to make them available.
+- Default `main_loop` and `pit_entry` templates are created automatically for each track/layout.
+- Legacy routes at the root of this folder are migrated into the active track/layout on load.
+- Custom route names are supported; each one saves a standalone JSON inside the current track/layout folder.